Discrete Triebel-Lizorkin spaces and expansive matrices: Abstract

 \section{Abstract}

 We provide a characterization of two expansive dilation matrices yielding equal discrete anisotropic Triebel-Lizorkin spaces.
-For two such matrices $A$ and $B$, it is shown that $\TL(A) = \TL(B)$ for all $\alpha \in \R$ and $p, q \in (0, \infty]$ if and only if the set $\{A^j B^{-j} : j \in \Z\}$ is finite, or in the trivial case when $p = q$ and $|\det(A)|^{\alpha + 1/2 - 1/p} = |\det(B)|^{\alpha + 1/2 - 1/p}$.
+For two such matrices $A$ and $B$, and arbitrary $\alpha \in \R$ and $p,q \in (0,\infty]$, it is shown that $\TL(A) = \TL(B)$ if and only if the set $\{A^j B^{-j} : j \in \Z\}$ is finite, or in the trivial case when $|\det(A)|^{\alpha + 1/2 - 1/p} = |\det(B)|^{\alpha + 1/2 - 1/p}$ and $p = q$.
 This provides an extension of a result by Triebel for diagonal dilations to arbitrary expansive matrices.
 The obtained classification of dilations is different from corresponding results for anisotropic Triebel-Lizorkin function spaces.